tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 ### A. Explanation
 - In #3 above, we declare a function which we will call later.
-- In #4 above, the value of onclick is the funtion's *reference*.
-THe function will be called when the button is clicked.
+- In #4 above, the value of onclick is the function's *reference*.
+The function will be called when the button is clicked.

 ## III.
 Breaking our code
 One common mistake is to write this line: